 Features

-Know How Freedom Fighter Rash Behari Bose Made Japan Fall in Love with His Chicken Curry while Working for Netaji
+Rash Behari Bose, who Worked for Netaji, Made Japan Fall in Love with Indian Chicken Curry

 Indian Eagle

 Rash Behari Bose is one of the unsung heroes and freedom fighters of India.
-The story of his role in India’s struggle for freedom is a significant episode in the history of Indian independence movement.
+His role in India’s struggle for freedom is a significant episode in the history of Indian independence movement.
 Deeply affected by the Partition of Bengal in 1905, Rash Behari Bose quit his job as an officer of the British Raj and became a revolutionary.
 He was issued a death sentence for his involvement in some conspiracies against Lord Hardinge, the then British Viceroy of India.
 He fled to Japan where he did the groundwork for the foundation of Netaji Subhash Chandra Bose’s Azad Hind Fauj by writing about the colonized India’s struggle for freedom in the contemporary Japanese publications.

 Rash Behari Bose story, Nakamuraya Indo Karii, Indian food stories, Nakamuraya Manna Shinjuku